snowdriftcoop/snowdrift/README.md

     Snowdrift Development

-If you aren't using a cabal sandbox and/or don't have your PATH set correctly, you can always run the following from the snowdrift source directory:

-    ./dist/build/Snowdrift/Snowdrift Development

 To rebuild the site after changes to the code, run cabal install first before starting the server.

 Alternately, you may use the yesod devel command which does a combined rebuild and server start.